isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 may be useful in some limited lab testing; hence the definition formats are listed here.

-Kea supports more options than the listed above.
+Kea supports more options than those listed above.
 The following list is mostly useful for readers who want to understand whether Kea is able to support certain options.
 The following options are returned by the Kea engine itself and in general should not be configured manually.